 The Innocent by Ian McEwan

-I read The Innocent by Ian McEwan at the beginning of last year and have a vivid memory of being on a train going to Oporto for a job interview while being astonished by the most surprising part of this book.
-Something really twisted happened in the story and I couldn’t stop reading, when in fact I should have been preparing what to say during the interview.
+I read The Innocent by Ian McEwan at the beginning of last year and have a vivid memory of being on a train going to Porto for a job interview while being astonished at the most surprising part of this book.
+Something really twisted happens in the story and I couldn’t stop reading, when I should have been preparing for the interview.
 I didn’t get that job, but it really was an unforgettable train journey.